axbjos/inet_4031_flask/README.md

 Once in the new directory do this:

-**python -m venv venv**
+`python -m venv venv`

 This creates a new virtual environment.

 Now activate the virtual environment:

-Unix/Linux:  **source ./venv/bin/activate**
+Unix/Linux:  `source ./venv/bin/activate`
-Windows: **venv\Scripts\activate**
+Windows: `venv\Scripts\activate`

 Your prompt should look similar to this now:

-(venv) joeaxberg@macbookm1pro inet_4031_flask %
+*(venv) joeaxberg@macbookm1pro inet_4031_flask %*

 Now you have an isolated "virtual" Python environment.
 Modules you install will only be installed for THIS application.
 The system-wide module library will not be impacted.

 Install the **Dependencies**

-pip install -r requirements.txt
+`pip install -r requirements.txt`

 Make sure there were no errors.

 Now run the application:

-python GeometryCalcWeb.py
+`python GeometryCalcWeb.py`

 There are lots of ways to run Flask apps, this is but one.

-Now open up a browser:
+Now open up a browser and go to:

 http://localhost:5000

-Or put in the IP of your laptop.
+Or put in the IP of your laptop instead of local host.
 Either way point the URL to TCP port 5000.
 By default Flask listens on 5000 so it doesn't interfere with other web servers you may have running like Apache or Nginx which listen on port 80 by default.

+# That's It!

+Please take the time to look through the code and understand it.
+Better yet, show up to class and participate and learn, and understanding the code will be much easier.